watem-sedem/watem-sedem/docs/choices.rst

 Cardinal Routing River
 ######################

-This option enables only cardinal routing from source pixels to the river pixels.
+It is possible to change the routing towards river pixels.
+When 'Cardinal Routing River' is enabled (it is enabled by default), only the cardinal neighbouring pixels of a river pixels are routed to the river pixel.
+If the user wants pixels that touch a river pixel diagonally to route to the river, this option must be disabled.

 To disable this option, the following line must be written in the ini-file:

 .. code-block:: ini